yvdh/Acoustic-IR-Generator/README.md

 # Acoustic instrument IR Generator
 A script for Scilab that allows generation of an IR from pickup and mic'd audio of an acoustic instrument.
+It does NOT generate it's own excitation signals (sine, chirps,  pink noise, ...) but uses a musical performance as 'test' signal.

 This runs on Scilab (an open Matlab-like computing environment), and has been tested with version 6.1.1.